robert-hatfield/code-101-prework/prework/mac/3_git.md

 user.name='YOUR FULL NAME'
 ```

-### Congratulations!
+## Congratulations!

-Time for a frosty beverage. :beers:
+Time for a frosty beverage.

 ### [⇐ Previous](2_editor.md) | [README ⇒](../../../../)